pachterlab/kallistobustools/introduction.md

 {% include JB/setup %}

-We have wrapped kallisto and bustools into an easy-to-use program called `kb-python` which can be installed on any machine by typing `pip install kb-python` on the command line.
-This installs everything you need to process your single-cell RNA-seq reads with two simple commands.
-The first command is `kb ref` and the second command `kb count`.
+`kallisto` and `bustools` are wrapped in an easy-to-use program called `kb-python` that can be installed on any machine by typing `pip install kb-python` on the command line.
+This installs everything needed to process single-cell RNA-seq reads with two simple commands.
+The first is `kb ref` and the second `kb count`:

 ```
 $ kb ref -i transcriptome.idx -g transcripts_to_genes.txt -f1 cdna.fa dna.primary_assembly.fa.gz gtf.gz
 $ kb count -i index.idx -g t2g.txt -x 10xv2 --h5ad -t 2 read_1.fastq.gz read_2.fastq.gz
 ```

-To play around with a real data set using `kb-python`, check out this [tutorial](https://colab.research.google.com/github/pachterlab/kallistobustools/blob/master/notebooks/kb_species_mixing.ipynb).
-For an in-depth overview of `kb` checkout the [docs](https://kb-python.readthedocs.io/en/latest/index.html).
+To explore a real data set using `kb-python` see the [getting started tutorial](https://colab.research.google.com/github/pachterlab/kallistobustools/blob/master/notebooks/kb_species_mixing.ipynb).
+For an in-depth overview of `kb` see the [docs](https://kb-python.readthedocs.io/en/latest/index.html).

-## Extended introduction
+## Details
 ### 1. Building a reference
-takes a genome and a genome annotation and builds a transcriptome index to use with `kallisto` under the hood of `kb-python`. `kb ref` allows flexibility in making a transcriptome from a custom genome and genome annotation, making custom references for RNA velocity/single-nuclei RNA-seq, and it allows one to download premade references.
+Starting with a genome and a genome annotation a transcriptome index  can be built with `kallisto` via `kb ref`.
+This allows flexibility in building a transcriptomes from agenoms and associated genome annotation.
+In addition `kb ref` can be used to download pre-built indices:

 ```
 $ kb ref